fakej1nx1e/winscan/README.md

 ---

 **Note**: Always create a system restore point before running any repair tools.
-Use this tool at your own risk and use ONLY the release tool. **AND** if this tool doesnt work, than the only option for you, is to reset your Windows.
+Use this tool at your own risk and use ONLY the release tool. **AND** if this tool doesnt repair your windows, than the only option for you, is to reset your Windows.